China arrests ex-Hangzhou party chief on bribery charges

-BEIJING (BLOOMBERG) - China has arrested the former Communist Party boss of Hangzhou city on suspicion of taking bribes, the latest development in a case that has been linked to Mr Jack Ma's Ant Group.
+BEIJING • China has arrested the former Communist Party boss of Hangzhou city on suspicion of taking bribes, the latest development in a case that has been linked to Mr Jack Ma's Ant Group.

-The decision to arrest Zhou Jiangyong - once the highest ranking official in the eastern city where Mr Ma's tech company is based - was made recently, China's top prosecutor office said on Friday (Feb 11) in a statement.
+The decision to arrest Zhou Jiangyong, once the highest ranking official in the eastern city where Mr Ma's tech company is based, was made recently, said China's top prosecutor office yesterday in a statement.

-"He covertly opposed central government plans, colluded with capital, supported the disorderly expansion of capital, engaged in superstitious activities and deliberately resisted probes," the Central Commission for Discipline Inspection (CCDI) said in a January statement.
+"He covertly opposed central government plans, colluded with capital, supported the disorderly expansion of capital, engaged in superstitious activities and deliberately resisted probes," said the Central Commission for Discipline Inspection (CCDI) in a statement last month.

 That marked the first citation of "disorderly capital" in a CCDI corruption case, according to a Bloomberg News review of the body's statements.
 President Xi Jinping has largely used that term in relation to the outsize growth of platform companies.